M-Files/Developer-Portal/Samples-And-Libraries/Samples/Processes/Client-To-Server-Communication/index.md

 When the Vault Application Framework application is built within Visual Studio, it should automatically deploy to the local machine.
 If you do not have M-Files running locally then [manually deploy the application to the server]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Visual-Studio-Template/#building-and-deploying).

-The two application should be shown as installed within the M-Files Admin tool:
+The two applications should be shown as installed within the M-Files Admin tool:

 ![A child application displayed under its parent in the M-Files Admin tool]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Distributing-Child-Applications/parent-child-applications.png)